top of page

 and partnerships

-We focus our research on the demographic and social monitoring of the bottlenose dolphin community inhabiting Tiputa waters in northern Rangiroa atoll, and the behavioural changes observed in these animals as part of their interactions with diving tourism.
+We focus our research on a demographic and social monitoring of the bottlenose dolphin community inhabiting Northern Rangiroa Atoll, and the behavioral changes observed in these animals in the context of their interactions with scuba diving tourism.
 We are therefore interested in each of the dolphins’ history and personality.

 RD is a member of the Polynesian Federation of Environmental NGOs, the Observatory of Cetaceans in France and overseas and the French National Marine Mammal Stranding Network.
-RD is an active partner of Objectif Sciences International, the Center for Insular Research and Observatory of the Environnement on Moorea in French Polynesia and the Rangiroa Diving Center.
+RD is an active partner of the Center for Insular Research and Observatory of the Environnement on Moorea and the Rangiroa Diving Center.

 Dolphins and